 You may find an exhaustive list of bilateral and multilateral agreements signed by the Republic of Serbia regulating MLA in criminal matters as well as relevant domestic legislation at the Ministry of Justice web site:

-http://www.mpravde.gov.rs/en/tekst/1701/criminal-matter.php for national legislation on criminal matters (available in Serbian and English – please note that the English version may not be used as an official source of information as the tranlations may not be certified or accurate in comparison to the original texts).
+https://www.mpravde.gov.rs/en/tekst/1701/criminal-matter.php for national legislation on criminal matters (available also in English – please note that the English version may not be used as an official source of information as the translations may not be certified or accurate in comparison to the original texts).

 Links to the relevant sections of the Council of Europe and United Nations Treaties Offices websites containing information on the conventions to which Serbia is party